cariad/unbuild.blog/content/2021-10-30-differently-1.0.0/index.md

 - Colourful visualisations of differences, and:
 - Meaningful visualisations of the differences between JSON and YAML too

-So, here's `differently`!
+So, here's Differently!

 <!--more-->

-`differently` is a CLI application and Python package that visualises the differences between strings, multi-line text bodies, and any objects that can be serialised to JSON or YAML.
+Differently is a CLI application and Python package that visualises the differences between strings, multi-line text bodies, and any objects that can be serialised to JSON or YAML.

 ## CLI

-For a quick CLI example, first install `differently`:
+For a quick CLI example, first install Differently:

 ```bash
 pip install differently